Cristo González

-Cristo Ramón González Pérez (born 24 October 1997) is a Spanish professional footballer who plays as a forward for Sporting de Gijón on loan from Italian club Udinese Calcio.
+Cristo Ramón González Pérez (born 24 October 1997) is a Spanish professional footballer who plays as a forward for Qatar Stars League club Umm Salal, on loan from Al Sadd.

 Club career

 Tenerife

-Born in Santa Cruz de Tenerife, Canary Islands, González started playing in CD Tenerife's youth setup.
-He later appeared with the first team in the 2014 pre-season, being also called up to the match against SD Ponferradina on 22 August 2014.
+Born in Santa Cruz de Tenerife, Canary Islands, González finished his youth career at CD Tenerife.
+He later appeared with their first team in the 2014 pre-season, being also called up to the match against SD Ponferradina on 22 August 2014.

-On 24 August 2014, before even having appeared with the B side, González played his first match as a professional, coming on as a substitute for Iker Guarrotxena in the 62nd minute of a 1–0 away loss to Ponferradina in the Segunda División. and thus becoming the second-youngest debutant for the club.
+On 24 August 2014, before even having represented the B side, González played his first match as a professional, coming on as a substitute for Iker Guarrotxena in the 62nd minute of a 1–0 away loss to Ponferradina in the Segunda División. and thus becoming the second-youngest debutant for the club.
 He scored his first goal in the competition on 31 January of the following year, but in a 3–2 away defeat against Albacete Balompié.